Ovyl/ovyl-zephyr-modules/iwdog/INTEGRATION.md

 ### 1. Add Module to West Manifest

-Add the OVYL modules repository the `west.yml`:
+Add the Ovyl modules repository the `west.yml`:

 ```yaml
 manifest: